doug-martin/it/readme.md

   * -d, --directory : The root directory of your tests
   * -r, --reporter : The reporter to use when running the tests
-  * --reporters : Display a list of reporters that are avaiable
+  * --reporters : Display a list of reporters that are available
   * -h, --help : Displays help.

 To run an entire suite